 A duck or a rabbit?
 This is a well known optical illusion which can be seen in two ways, either as a rabbit, or as a duck.
-Which one do you?
 The surprising origins of 'post-truth' – and how it was spawned by the liberal left.
 “Post-truth” has been announced as the Oxford Dictionaries’ international word of the year.

 Aristotle.
 Aristotle's views on physical science profoundly shaped medieval scholarship.

 Their influence extended into the Renaissance and were not replaced systematically until the Enlightenment and theories such as classical mechanics.
 Some of Aristotle's zoological observations, such as on the hectocotyl (reproductive) arm of the octopus, were not confirmed or refuted until the 19th century.
 His works contain the earliest known formal study of logic, which was incorporated in the late 19th century into modern formal logic.
 His ethics, though always influential, gained renewed interest with the modern advent of virtue ethics.
 Galileo Galilei.
-Galileo's championing of heliocentrism and Copernicanism was controversial during his lifetime, when most subscribed to either geocentrism or the Tychonic system.
-He met with opposition from astronomers, who doubted heliocentrism because of the absence of an observed stellar parallax.
-The matter was investigated by the Roman Inquisition in 1615, which concluded that heliocentrism was "foolish and absurd in philosophy, and formally heretical since it explicitly contradicts in many places the sense of Holy Scripture.
+Italian polymath Galileo di Vincenzo Bonaiuti de' Galilei (Italian: [ɡaliˈlɛːo ɡaliˈlɛi]; 15 February 1564 – 8 January 1642) was an Italian astronomer, physicist and engineer, sometimes described as a polymath, from Pisa.
+Galileo has been called the "father of observational astronomy", the "father of modern physics", the "father of the scientific method", and the "father of modern science".
+Galileo's championing of heliocentrism (Earth revolving around the sun) and Copernicanism (Earth rotating around the sun) met with opposition from within the Catholic Church and from some astronomers.

-He is often revered as a great mathematician and scientist and is best known for the Pythagorean theorem which bears his name.
-Legend and obfuscation cloud his work, so it is uncertain whether he truly contributed much to mathematics or natural philosophy.
-Thales.
+He is the first known individual to use deductive reasoning applied to geometry, by deriving four corollaries to Thales' theorem.
+He is the first known individual to whom a mathematical discovery has been attributed.
 The 8 Elements of The Critical Thinking Process.
 April 3, 2014 You ask any teacher about the skills they want their students to develop and critical thinking will be among the first cited skills.

 So what is critical thinking all about ?
-Critical thinking is a cognitive process that requires disruptive patterns of thinking, ones that question the status quo of propositions and leads to the creation of alternative lines of reasoning.
 A Quick Guide to 21st Century Critical Thinking Skills for Educators.
 Playing: Words.
 People - Charles Fernyhough.
 Charles Fernyhough appears in the following: Voices in Your Head Tuesday, September 07, 2010 By Radiolab In this podcast, Jad talks to Charles Fernyhough about the connection between thought and the voice in your head.